kenwilcox/cute-possum-parser/README.md

 if !p.success { // report failure if necessary }
 ```

-See other examples in this [unit test](https://github.com/exchangegroup/cute-possum-parser/blob/master/cute-possum-parserTests/cute_possum_parserTests.swift).
+See other examples in [unit tests](https://github.com/exchangegroup/cute-possum-parser/blob/master/cute-possum-parserTests/).

 ## Project home